24+ Augmented Reality Stats (2023-2027)

 Over 90% of Gen Zs are interested in AR shopping experiences (Dynata)

-Across the board, members of Gen Z are showing strong interest in AR-based shopping (91.75%).
+Across the board, members of Gen Z are showing a strong interest in AR-based shopping (91.75%).

 Perhaps unsurprisingly, there is a strong correlation between younger generations (like Gen Alpha) and AR shopping interest.